EnricoBos/Variational-Autoencoder-for-Dimensionality-Reduction-on-Synthetic-Heartbeat-Data/README.md

 ## Implementation
 Implemented VAE model including:
-	-  1D Convolutional VAE: Implements a VAE using 1D convolutional layers to encode and decode synthetic heartbeat signals.**
+-  1D Convolutional VAE: Implements a VAE using 1D convolutional layers to encode and decode synthetic heartbeat signals
-	-  Synthetic Data Generation: Generates normal and abnormal heartbeat data with noise to simulate real-world scenarios**
+-  Synthetic Data Generation: Generates normal and abnormal heartbeat data with noise to simulate real-world scenarios
-	-  Dimensionality Reduction: Compares the latent space representation using PCA and t-SNE**
+-  Dimensionality Reduction: Compares the latent space representation using PCA and t-SNE
-	-  Evaluation: Visualizes and evaluates the separation of normal and abnormal heartbeat data in the reduced space**
+-  Evaluation: Visualizes and evaluates the separation of normal and abnormal heartbeat data in the reduced space

 ## Environment